BillJr99/Ursinus-CS474-Spring2022/_pages/Projects/proj-report.md

 Your goal is to formulate a thesis around your topic, survey the literature and summarize the current state-of-the-art in your chosen space, and then synthesize what you've read into a cohesive message supporting your thesis.
 You should conclude with "Future Work" in which you summarize your vision for the field.
 In other words: what do these papers provide that is beneficial, and what do they leave open for someone to use this state-of-the-art as a springboard to build upon?

+## First Draft (25 Points)

+Prepare a first draft for feedback, which you will incorporate into your final report

 ## Paper Format

 You should use LaTeX to format your report in academic journal format (you can use [Overleaf](https://www.overleaf.com/) for this purpose).
 Your report should include: